marrus-sh/Alrescha/DOCUMENTATION/Terms.md

 This does not stop you from creating your own invalid named nodes and assigning them the `Al·rishāʼ.NamedNode` prototype, although some properties and methods will not work.

 The `.absolute`, `.authority`, `.fragment`, `.hierarchicalPart`, `.host`, `.iri`, `.path`, `.port`, `.query`, `.scheme`, and `.userinfo` properties provide the corresponding parts of the node·s `.nominalValue`.
-In addition, the `[Ʃ͢.iterator]` property provides an iterator over the components of the `.hierarchicalPart`, and the `.parts` property provides an array of these components.
+In addition, the `[Symbol.iterator]` property provides an iterator over the components of the `.hierarchicalPart`, and the `.parts` property provides an array of these components.
 These are all defined both as own properties and as prototype getters, so an object need not be created by Al·rishāʼ to access them (it need only have the correct prototype).
 However, if you need to access them often, consider using the `.clone()` prototype method to obtain a genuine Al·rishāʼ object, as the own properties are stored directly in memory and thus faster.